AlwaysGuilty/KnowledgeBase/pwn/pwn.md

 ```
 If the function needs any space for local variables, it will also substract from `rsp` as much as it needs.

 Epilogue is almost the same as prologue, except it does everything in reverse.
-First, if needed, it corrects the stack pointer by adding to it as much as it substracted in the function's prologue.
+First, if needed, it corrects the stack pointer by adding to it as much as it has substracted in the function's prologue.
 Then, it does this:
 ```asm
 leave
 ret